YASoftwareDev/dotfiles/README.md

 - [10 super powers for your shell](https://www.doppnet.com/10-super-powers-for-your-shell.html)

-# todo
+# Todo
-1. change vundle to vimplug
+1. Change vundle to vimplug or internal plugin manager from modern Vim.
-3. add: sudo apt-get install ruby-full (for highlight in fzf in vim)
+3. Add: sudo apt-get install ruby-full (for highlight in fzf in vim).
-3. add fzf from vim
+3. Add fzf installation from vim.
-4. keep custom vim fzf configuration from vim
+4. Keep custom vim fzf configuration from vim.